 What is a Writer, and what is their Position on set?

-Once you have your answer to the question ” What is a writer “, start with an idea.
-The screenwriter will outline the script in a way that allows it to gradually come together into a full story.
-They must think of the film as a framework to the overall story.
+Starting with an idea, the screenwriter will outline the script in a way that allows it to gradually come together into a full story.
+They must think of the film as a framework for the overall story.
 They will create the core of the story, depicting the audio and visual elements that make the story believable (or not).

 The writer must understand how the film crew works in order to produce a script that is expertly written.
 Most first learn about screenplays and the proper structure or formatting to produce a screenplay before they ever pick up a pen and paper (or computer) and begin writing their own screenplay.